Coiot/cbr-main/src/albums/episode3.md

 - scene_number: 35
   scene_title: "Now entering Busan."
   slide_url: https://cdn.civbattleroyale.tv/season1-episode3-scene35.jpg
-  narration: "<p>After travelling with a band of Qing settlers, I discovered that, despite missing their capital, the Koreans still have plenty of territory.
+  narration: "<p>After traveling with a band of Qing settlers, I discovered that, despite missing their capital, the Koreans still have plenty of territory.
 Busan was very lovely, and Daegu was very not.
 The Qing settlers pointed and laughed at Daegu and said they could do better.
 They probably could.</p>"
 - scene_number: 36
   scene_title: "Fake King."
   slide_url: https://cdn.civbattleroyale.tv/season1-episode3-scene36.jpg